Priptide/SoftwareDevelopmentCA/README.md

 - [x] If a player attempts to draw from an empty black bag, the player should attempt to select another bag until they select a bag with pebbles.
 - [x] Pebbles must have a strictly positive weight – therefore the program should detect and warn the user if they are trying to use files where this is not the case.

-To-do:

-- [ ] Make a variable to check all threads are started before beginning the game.
+To-do:-

-- [ ] Write test cases for the PebbleGame java file.
+[ ] Write test cases for the PebbleGame java file.

-- [x] Make variable to check that all players have made their moves before going onto the next turn.